-Dental honofits (continued) You pay Dental benefits (continued) High Option Standard Option Dental prosthetic appliances We will pay covered charges for dental prosthetic appliances to treat conditions due to a congenital anomaly or defect up to a maximum lifetime benefit of \$3,000 per person.
-PPO: 10% of the Plan allowance Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount Note: You pay charges above the Plan's limit.
-All charges Other Dental Services Routine cleaning including scaling and polishing Two oral examinations per person, per calendar year Two topical fluoride applications per calendar year (children up to the age of 16) Regular X-rays Palliative emergency services Space maintainers (for deciduous teeth only) Pulp vitality tests Consultation by a dental consultant Panoramic X-rays (1 every 3 years) Note: Benefits are limited to \$1,000 per person per calendar year.
-All charges PPO: Nothing until benefits stop at \$1,000 Non-PPO: Any difference between our allowance and the billed amount and all charges after the Plan has paid \$1,000 Not covered: Dental appliances, study models, splints and other devices or services associated with the treatment of temporomandibular joint (TMJ) dysfunction.
-All charges All charges
+Dontol homofita () You pay Dental benefits (continued) High Option Standard Option Other Dental Services Routine cleaning including scaling and polishing Two oral examinations per person, per calendar year Two topical fluoride applications per calendar year (children up to the age of 16) Regular X-rays Palliative emergency services Space maintainers (for deciduous teeth only) Pulp vitality tests Consultation by a dental consultant Panoramic X-rays (1 every 3 years) Note: Benefits are limited to \$1,000 per person per All charges PPO: Nothing until benefits stop at \$1,000 (No deductible) Non-PPO: Any difference between our allowance and the billed amount and all charges after the Plan has paid \$1,000 (No deductible) calendar year.
+Not covered: All charges All charges Dental appliances, study models, splints and other devices or services associated with the treatment of temporomandibular joint (TMJ) dysfunction.
+The Charges The charges